playframework/playframework/documentation/manual/working/javaGuide/main/forms/JavaForms.md

 When the binding fails an array of errors keys is created, the first one defined in the messages file will be used.
 This array will generally contain:

     ["error.invalid.<fieldName>", "error.invalid.<type>", "error.invalid"]

-The errors keys are created by [Spring DefaultMessageCodesResolver](https://docs.spring.io/spring-framework/docs/6.1.6/javadoc-api/org/springframework/validation/DefaultMessageCodesResolver.html), the root "typeMismatch" is replaced by "error.invalid".

 ## Advanced validation